ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.03.04.md

 - We should check with the SAG how important they think performance enhancements are
 - ScriptServer may help with the speed
    - We should add linting to the script server

+# Make a standard email to send release notes out when we make a release.
+Release process should include sending this out.

+Yes, added to the process in https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Creating-a-release

+Standard email format (not necessarily a good email, please consider it's contents): https://github.com/ISISComputingGroup/IBEX/wiki/Instrument-scientist-release-email